 The Group will continue to keep its marketing strategy to deploy its RF-SIM and NFC-SIM products as well as the CA-SIM products through its well-established channels including SIM card vendors, system integrators as well as service aggregator companies.
-The Group will also explore to establish direct sales channel with mobile operators and to offer different incentive programs with channels to promote product sales.
+The Group will also take more proactive approaches in promoting the Group's products to mobile operators and relevant system integrators and will consider to promote through media where appropriate.